psbds/mcp-dev-blueprints/README.md

 4. **Start the server** - Press `F1` → `MCP: List Servers` → Select your server → `Start Server`

-5. **Test it** - Open Copilot Chat in `Agent Mode` and ask: *"What is MCP Dev Blueprints?"*, the following widget should appear on the screen.
+5. **Test it** - Open Copilot Chat in `Agent Mode` and ask: *"What are our org coding standards?"*, the following widget should appear on the screen.

     ![MCP Integration Example](docs/assets/quickstart_1.png)